 1. Life Note – Introduction

-If I were to summarize my life history in a book, it would had end in one page.
+If I were to summarize my life history in a book, for sure it would end in one page.

-Maybe I can’t even finish the ‘Ki’ part of ‘Ki-shō-ten-ketsu’.
-[TN: ‘Kishōtenketsu’ is a way of how the story constructed. which is, ‘Ki’ for Introduction, ‘Shō’ for Development, ‘Ten’ for Twist or Progress, ‘Ketsu’ for Conclusion]
+I couldn’t even finish the “Ki” part of “Kishōtenketsu”.
+[TN: Kishōtenketsu is a way of how the story is constructed. which is, Ki for Introduction, Sho for Development, Ten for Twist or Progress, and Ketsu for Conclusion]

 My life was a repetition of sleeping and waking up.

-There is just too little that I could write on it.
+There was just too little that I could write.

-My “Life Note” will most likely be filled with nothing but blank pages.
+My “Life Note” would most likely be filled with nothing but blank pages.

-But, there is one thing that I could write…..
-It was something that happened half a year ago.
+It was about something that happened half a year ago.

 ――Six months ago, I protected a stranger girl from ruffians.

-At that time, I was probably reading too much of adventures stories and burning with a sense of justice.
+At that time, I was probably reading too many adventure stories and burning with a sense of justice.
 After seeing a girl taken to the back alley, I followed and stunned the ruffians by hitting them with a wooden stick from behind.

 Thanks to that, I could write a few lines in my life notes.
 In a way, it was a good story.

-Now, I could write more than one page on my life notes.
-But, my limit is 4 pages at most.
-So, if one book is about 40 pages and it is equal to the depth of one person’ life, so the depth of my life is about one tenth of that of a normal person.
+Now, I could write more than one page of my life notes.
+But, my limit would be 4 pages at most.
+So, if one book was about 40 pages and equal to the depth of one person’s life, the depth of my life would be about one-tenth of a normal person.

-After all, this is what my life is like…
+After all, it was what my life was like

 ―― The sky seen from the iron-barred window looked beautiful.

-The sky I usually saw when I was outside didn’t look so beautiful, but the sky I looked up from inside the prison looked so beautiful.
+The sky I usually saw when I was outside didn’t look so beautiful, but the sky I looked up from inside the prison was so beautiful.

-The sky, which also a symbol of freedom, looked like it was shining.
-Perhaps, because it was seen from a cramped place, the light seen from the shadow felt so dazzling.
+Perhaps, because I saw it from a cramped place, the light seen from the shadow felt so dazzling.

 “Another half a year, huh…”

 There was a bookshelf, a study desk, a toilet, and two wooden chairs.
 And also, there were two sets of mattresses and blankets….
-The scenery that would not change.
+The scenery wouldn’t change.

-I will be released in another half a year.
+I would be released in another half a year.

 When I came here, I was grateful for the environment where I could have three meals every day but, living in the same place with the same scenery every day was harder than I expected.

-It’s not that this prison itself is bad.
-The guards don’t hurt the prisoners, and the labor and exercise in here are appropriate.
+It wasn’t that the prison itself was bad.
+The guards didn’t hurt the prisoners, and the labor and exercise here were appropriate.

 I wanted something to happen that could completely erase my boredom.

-It’s okay even if it’s just a simple thing like adding some pudding to the usual breakfast menu.
-I really want a change even if it’s just a trivial matter.
+I didn’t mind even if it was just a simple thing like adding some pudding to the usual breakfast menu.
+I really wanted a change even if it might be just a trivial matter.

 I was tired of repeating the same day.
-The same thing also happened when I was living outside, but at the very least the scenery was always different.
+Well, the same thing also happened when I was living outside, but at the very least the scenery was always different.